-In the Albedo section, click the checkbox next to Texture On.
+In the Albedo section, select the Texture On checkbox.
 This will allow you to add a texture file under Texture.
 Select the 3DFaceMask_baseColor texture from the pop-up window.

-Click the checkbox next to Texture On for both Normal and MRAO (Metalness, Roughness, Ambient Occlusion) sections and add their respective texture files.
+Select the Texture On checkboxes for both Normal and MRAO (Metalness, Roughness, Ambient Occlusion) sections and add their respective texture files.
 Your material properties should look like this:

 Notice that the 3D Face has the material in the Scene and Preview, but it is not transparent.
-This is because the default Blend Mode is normal.
+This is because Blend Mode is set to Normal by default.